How to Attract Ladybugs to Your Garden (and Get Them to Stay)

 Do you sometimes wish ladybugs would find your garden as easily as aphids do?

-Ladybugs (also known as ladybirds or lady beetles, or “ladies who lunch,” as I like to call them) are the hardworking (and hungry!) army you definitely want to have in the garden.
+The diminutive, bright red beetles (also known as ladybirds or lady beetles, or “ladies who lunch,” as I like to call them) are coveted in the gardening world as a biological means of pest control.

 There’s even a fungus-eating ladybug, Illeis galbula, that eats powdery mildew—so if you have plants like zucchini and pumpkins that are prone to powdery mildew every year, it’s yet another reason you want to keep these beneficial insects around.

-A ladybug is an efficient form of biological pest control for your garden.
-It can consume up to 5,000 aphids in its lifetime, and its appetite begins in the larval stage.
+An adult ladybug can consume up to 5,000 aphids in its lifetime, and its appetite begins in the larval stage.

 Ladybugs lay 600 to 700 eggs in batches of 40 to 50, all in small clusters on the undersides of leaves, and they like to lay near aphid colonies (their primary food source).
 The eggs hatch in 4 to 10 days, and the larvae immediately begin eating the pests.